Cultural practices I learned in my past life while I was growing up in my place of birth. Updated September 06 of 2025 in Ottawa Ontario Canada K1G3P2

 Urdu translation of the English phrase "to teach some one a lesson" would be "کسی کو سبق پڑھانا" which implies to educate (in a positive sense) some one, but the English phrase implies to punish some one which is undesirable depending on the situation.

 Where as in Eastern culture women do not divorce husband.
-A woman who divorces a husband (without a agreement) is the worst possible woman.
-In Eastern culture a man is not investigated or punished after divorce, rather woman is investigated that why husband did not accept the woman.
-Usually man divorce a woman to return the woman back to her parents (i.e. if happened in early years of age otherwise they wait for offsprings to become able to support woman), which indicates that the woman was NOT acceptable.
+A woman who divorces a husband (without a agreement) is considered the worst possible woman.
+In Eastern culture a man is not investigated or punished after divorce for the rest of the life till the end, rather woman is investigated that why husband did not accept the woman.
+Usually man divorce a woman to return the woman back to her parents indicating that (i.e. if divirce happened in early years of the marriage otherwise they wait for offsprings to become able to support woman), which the woman was NOT acceptable.
 In some Eastern cultures men have the option to marry again.
 In some cultures when woman wants to divorce a husband for better future husbands than she is required to buy a divorce from the husband by offering a deal to end the marriage.
-Only known situation when a woman is allowed to file for divorce is when the husband was missing for a long period of time, like missing in action for a very long time and was not found despite exhausting all legal means i.e. absolute no contact.
+Only known situation when a woman is allowed to file for divorce is when the husband was missing for a long period of time, like missing in action for a very long time and was not found despite exhausting all legal means i.e. absolutely no contact.

 Comments